Differential Equations for Gaussian Statistical Models with Rational Maximum Likelihood Estimator: A coordinate-free Gaussian likelihood function

 From now on, we consider \emph{projective} varieties $X$, reflecting the assumption that our statistical models are scaling-invariant.
 In this case, the affine span of the affine cone $C_X$ over $X$ is a linear space and restricting the determinant to that linear subspace yields a homogeneous polynomial.
 We thus assume that $F$ is homogeneous and set

-We now make a connection between the coordinate-free ML degree of a variety $X$ and the Euclidean distance degree $\mathrm{EDD}(X)$, which counts the critical points of the Euclidean distance function to $X$ from a general point~\cite{euclidean-distance}.
+We now make a connection between the coordinate-free ML degree of a variety $X$ \resp{with respect to a certain polynomial $F$} and the Euclidean distance degree $\mathrm{EDD}(X)$, which counts the critical points of the Euclidean distance function to $X$ from a general point~\cite{euclidean-distance}.
 This builds on the perspective in \cite[Corollary~3.3]{MRW21} and \cite[Theorem~1.1]{DRGS22}.

 \begin{proposition} Let $Q = \sum_{i=0}^n x_i^2$ be the Fermat quadric on $\mathbb{P}^n$ and $X \subseteq \mathbb{P}^n$ be a projective variety.
 Then the Euclidean distance degree of $X$ and the ML degree of $X$ with respect to $Q$ coincide; i.e.,